Skip to content

 Immunisation against Measles, Mumps and Rubella (MMR)

 MMR vaccine is a combined single dose vaccine.
 All students without documented evidence of 2 MMR vaccinations or serological evidence of immunity to Measles, Mumps and Rubella are required to be immunised (2 MMR vaccinations at least 4 weeks apart).
-As it is a live vaccine, MMR vaccinations must be administered 1 month apart from a Tuberculin Skin Test (TST) /Mantoux.
+As it is a live vaccine, MMR vaccinations must be administered 1 month apart from a Tuberculin Skin Test (TST) /Mantoux or IGRA.
 If other live vaccines are to be administered, then these must be administered either on the same day as the MMR vaccine or there must be a 4-week interval between live vaccines.

 Evidence of Immunity to Measles, Mumps and Rubella